 My independent advisory work is best suited for people who want more than a product pitch or a model portfolio.
 If some of these statements describe you, we may be a very good fit:

-If you’re looking for a message that simply reassures you that everything will be fine, I’m probably not your advisor.
+If you’re looking for a “don’t worry, everything’s fine” message, I’m probably not your advisor.
 If you want independent thinking, thoughtful risk management, and an advisor whose structure allows him to put your interests first, we should talk.

 There’s no obligation and no pressure.
 The goal of an initial conversation is simple: to help you see whether an independent advisor — with my perspective on today’s markets — is the right fit for you and your family.